 - Total number of Program/Erase Cycles

 For more information on Endurance and Data Retention Characterization of Cypress Flash Memory, see AN217979.

-What is the meaning of DDR in SPI Flash?
+11. What is the meaning of DDR in SPI Flash?

 Double Date Rate (DDR) means that data can be taken on the rising and falling edges of CLK, and the data transfer speed is twice the SDR at the same CLK frequency.
 Cypress' FL-S, FS-S, and FL-L series support DDR features.

-In the datasheet, it is shown that data retention after 10K Program/Erase and 100K Program/Erase cycles is 20 years and 2 years, respectively.
+12. The datasheet shows that data retention after 10K Program/Erase and 100K Program/Erase cycles is 20 years and 2 years, respectively.
 What is the average field temperature for these values?